The Present is a Gift (So are the Past and the Future)

 While the present can be elusive, you can be aware of this, grasp it, and do the things that are important to you.
 The deliberate present is difficult—full of struggles, but full of joys.
 It’s where you create, have setbacks, grow, get frustrated, and enjoy life all the same.
 Remember that the present moment is unique and invaluable.
 It’s a moment in time that will never be repeated.

 In conclusion, becoming aware of the benefits of the past, present, and future empowers us in many ways.
-We understand that things won’t always go as planned, but that shouldn’t stop us from imagining a future and starting to create it today.
+We understand that things won’t always go as planned, but that shouldn’t stop us from imagining a future and start creating it today.
 The present is about taking action, but perhaps most importantly, it’s about being patient and tolerant with ourselves.
 Things take time.
 There’s nothing wrong with living in any given time frame, as long as we remember to focus on what’s most important for us today: Can I learn something?
 Can I envision a better outcome?
 Can I be mindful and take a step forward?

 Juan F. Diaz